Java Server Faces in Real-Life Applications

 - And IDE support should be developed with WYSIWYG approach (e.g. .NET and Visual-Studio approach).

-Also, utilizing what have been done by some of the 3rd party (e.g. OmniFaces and PrimeFaces) will add a great value (e.g. caching, converters, and exception handling).
+Also, utilizing what has been done by some of the 3rd party (e.g. OmniFaces and PrimeFaces) will add a great value (e.g. caching, converters, and exception handling).

 Although JSF has been around for more than 10 years to achieve the objectives of rapid application development for building enterprise-level web applications, there are still many complex steps and constraints facing the developers working on it during all phases of software projects from the analysis to the final implementations.
 Some of these issues are handled by third-party libraries, some are handled on the application level, and some are still unsolved.